-Operating expenditure is predicted to increase \$9.2m compared to the Long-Term Plan (\$41.4m compared to \$32.2m) due to predicted increases in other expenses of \$3.8m, employee benefit expenses of \$2.0m, depreciation of \$1.8m, and finance costs \$1.4m.
+Operating expenditure is predicted to increase \$7.6m compared to the Long-Term Plan (\$39.8m compared to \$32.2m) due to predicted increases in other expenses of \$2.7m, employee benefit expenses of \$2.0m, depreciation of \$1.4m, and finance costs \$1.3m.

-Key highlights making up the increase of \$3.8m in other expenses include:
+Key highlights making up the increase of \$2.7m in other expenses include:

-- the bid to Waka Kotahi NZTA operational component is \$1.6m higher than the same year of the Long-Term Plan, \$0.28m of the increase is funded by general rates as Waka Kotahi NZTA have lifted their share of funding from 72% to 75% for 2024-2027. - a net increase of \$0.76m in contracted works and general repairs and maintenance within the three waters activities Wastewater, Water Supplies and Stormwater. - Consultants and contractors fees are up \$0.5m, recoverable resource consent processing contractors are up \$0.1m due to an increased level of consent applications and internal staff time being directed to increased demands in the Council's planning function, Infrastructure Services Planning consultancy fees are up \$0.11m for ongoing three waters work, to undertake project assessments for the upcoming 2025-2034 Long Term Plan, and to develop an approved code of engineering practice, \$0.1m is required to manage ongoing project accounting systems, \$0.07m for consultants to continue Council's property rationalization project and \$0.05m a requested increase by Buller Holdings Limited for the management of the Pulse Energy Recreation Centre. - insurance is predicted to increase \$0.33m, the general rates funded share being \$0.15m, \$0.06m from targeted rates and \$0.18m from self-funding activities. - Council owned property rates have risen \$0.25m due to increases in both West Coast Regional Council and Buller District Council rates above what was forecast in the Long-Term Plan. - \$0.15m relates to increased contractor costs for the collection of recycling waste funded by the Zone 1 targeted rate. - \$0.12m relates to the Coaltown museum grant that the Long-Term Plan had anticipated would be gone with the introduction of the Pounamu Pathway acquisition of the museum, this did not eventuate, and Council is still proposing to fund this grant.

-• Electricity costs have risen \$0.1m due to increase in the Buller Electricity Network lines charges arising from asset reclassifications by Transpower.
+- the bid to Waka Kotahi NZTA operational component is \$0.8m higher than the same year of the Long-Term Plan. - a net increase of \$0.7m in contracted works and general repairs and maintenance within the three waters activities Wastewater, Water Supplies and Stormwater. - Consultants and contractors fees are up \$0.5m, recoverable resource consent processing contractors are up \$0.1m due to an increased level of consent applications and internal staff time being directed to increased demands in the Council's planning function, \$0.1m is required to manage ongoing project accounting systems, \$0.08m relates to the project management office covered by capital project budgets, \$0.07m for consultants to continue Council's property rationalization project and \$0.05m a requested increase by Buller Holdings Limited for the management of the Pulse Energy Recreation Centre. - insurance is predicted to increase \$0.3m, the general rates funded share being \$0.12m, \$0.05m from targeted rates and \$0.14m from self-funding activities. - \$0.15m relates to increased contractor costs for the collection of recycling waste funded by the Zone 1 targeted rate. - \$0.12m relates to the Coaltown museum grant that the Long-Term Plan had anticipated would be gone with the introduction of the Pounamu Pathway acquisition of the museum, this did not eventuate, and Council is still proposing to fund this grant. - Electricity costs have risen \$0.1m due to increase in the Buller Electricity Network lines charges arising from asset reclassifications by Transpower.